Rconat/mysql-burger-logger/README.md

 ## Credits

-Working along side professors and TAs through Trinity and Northwestern Coding Bootcamp to provide the file structure and directories as well as the base application assignment.
+Working alongside professors and TAs through Trinity and Northwestern Coding Bootcamp to provide the file structure and directories as well as the assignment parameters.

 ---